xuyiyang0409/docs/Becoming_Consensus_Node/Using RPC to Call NEO API.md

 #### Procedures

-0. If you are accessing RPC using HTTP, skip this step.
+0. If you are accessing RPC using HTTP, <a href="#step1">skip to step 1</a>.
 If you are using HTTPS, open config.json in the NEO-CLI directory.
 Change the Values for `"RPC"` into:

       ```json
       "RPC": {